 - When buying on Amazon several customers reported that they received their package without the field tips.

 The Gold Tip arrows have been setting the industry’s high standards for years now.
 Their Hunter XT arrows are one of the most popular ones among many hunters, mainly due to the combination of balance and accuracy at a great value.
 Applying the Gold Tip 100% carbon technology, these arrows don’t disappoint and are extremely reliable.
 They’re also available in different weights (from 250 to 500 spine), providing a variety of choices to accommodate nearly every hunter.
-Each arrow is inspected with a laser and hand sorted to assure that what the hunters get is pure quality from the tip to the 2 inches Raptor vein used for fletching.
+Each arrow is inspected with a laser and hand sorted to assure that what the hunters get is pure quality from the tip to the 2 inches Raptor vein used for fletching. we can say it is one of the best arrows for compound bow or recurve bow

 - Excellent value for money.